Rules to Better Version Control with Git

 Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-Source control is the backup of your code, as well as your change history to track changes.
+Source control is the backup of your code, as well as your tool for tracking changes over time.

-With the source control (we use TFS), we can share project code and cooperate with other team members.
+With source control, we can share project code and collaborate with other team members.
 Using it allows us to track changes, compare code, and even roll-back if required.
-Moreover, it keeps our code safe that is the most important.
+Moreover, it keeps our code safe and that is the most important part.

 Git Reset – Discard your local changes and revert to your last Commit